jatacid/time-to-touch-grass/README.md

 # Time to Touch Grass

+A friend talking too much politics?
+Getting too frustrated at the media?
+Stressed out about something far too small?
+Or simply been inside for too long?
+Finally you can now tell them it's time to touch grass!

-A procedural, infinite spherical world where you can finally tell your friends that it's time to go touch grass.
+A procedural, infinite spherical world where you can feel the wind in your hair and the sun on your face and touch some grass.

 ## 🌿 Features
 - **Infinite Spherical World**: Walk around a small planet populated with procedural grass, trees, and clouds.